NSJ021/ScatterShot-Games/README.md

 Provide any additional insights gained during the project and thoughts on the overall process.
 **Guidance:** Begin drafting reflections during Phase 1 and update throughout the project.
 Finalize this section after Phase 4.
 Highlight successes and challenges, particularly regarding the use of AI tools, and provide overall insights into the project.

-## Code Attribution

-Properly attribute any external code sources used in the project (excluding GitHub Copilot-generated code).
-**Guidance:** Document any external code sources used throughout the entire project, especially during Phase 2 and Phase 3.
-Exclude GitHub Copilot-generated code from attribution.

 ## Future Improvements